Tue Apr 14, 2020 | Alan Lefkowitz | Financial Reporting

 3. Obtain Lending

 Banks and other 3rd parties will need and rely on financial reports to determine if they are willing to lend to you.
 That lending, in many industries, is critical to business operations as receivables may not be collected for 60-90 days.
-Consequently, financial reporting, in some cases, maybe the most critical tool that keeps your company in business.
+Financial reporting, in some cases, maybe the most vital tool that keeps your company in business.